ahmed6913/web-app-pos/README.md

 ## 📜 License

-MIT – use it, improve it, scale it 🚀
+MIT – don't use it, can improve it, scale it 🚀 copyright reserved by shaikh saim

 ---